 If your hobby includes a skill or talent that is developed over time, you can teach others the basics.
-Examples here are cooking, knitting, crocheting, sewing, fishing, tying flies, raising worms ( Okay, Okay, so I’m hooked on fishing…!)
+Examples here are cooking, knitting, crocheting, sewing, fishing, tying flies, or raising worms.
+Okay, Okay, so I’m hooked on fishing…!

 Find a local recreation group or even a Community College that offers night classes in non-credit programs.
 You can teach others how to do what you do.
 If there is enough interest, these little workshops can become a sales platform for further classes, or services, or perhaps your “students” can become your customers.
 They don’t pay thousands of dollars, but I imagine you might enjoy talking about your passion, wouldn’t you?

 If you are a collector – (coins come to mind – they are hardly ever worth less than face value!) how extensive is your collection?
 Do you have duplicates that you would like to trade for other items, perhaps sell some of them?
 Do you have a unique way of cataloging, displaying or storing your collection?

 Due to the miracle of the internet, you can almost immediately be put in touch with thousands of people who share the same interests.
 And they just might be potential customers for pieces from your collections or your knowledge.